Differentiable Motion Manifold Primitives for Reactive Motion Generation under Kinodynamic Constraints: Case Study: Dynamic Throwing with a 7-DoF Robot Arm

-To encourage faster throwing times \(\eta\), we perform the optimization in (\ref{eq:to_real}) with slight modifications.
-First, we introduce an additional optimization variable, the terminal time \(T\), and include it in the objective function with an appropriate weight.
-This encourages the optimization to find smaller values for both \(T\) and \(\eta\) for the given task.
-Next, to ensure the terminal time matches the required \(T = 5\) for training motion manifold primitives (since our current models require trajectories of the same time length), we adjust the optimized trajectory by trimming it to include only the segment from time 0 to time \(\eta\).
-We then append a new trajectory segment that decelerates smoothly to a stop over the remaining time, \(5 - \eta\), creating a smooth connection with the original trajectory.
+We first compare trajectory optimizers SLSQP~\cite{kraft1988software}, COBYLA~\cite{powell1994direct}, and Adam~\cite{kingma2014adam} by computation time and success rate.
+For Adam, constraints are added to the objective via a ReLU penalty.
+Optimization stops when constraints meet thresholds and position error $<0.01$, or after 10,000 iterations.
+Fig.~\ref{fig:opt_graph} shows that all solvers take over 10 s and are sensitive to initialization; Adam performs best but still fails beyond $r=1.7$, highlighting the problem’s complexity and the challenge of achieving sub‑second planning.

-This process produces a total of 3,523 trajectories, with the distribution for each task parameter shown in Fig.~\ref{fig:data stat..} (Left).
-Fig.~\ref{fig:data stat..} (Right) illustrates the mean throwing time \(\eta\) as a function of the task parameter.
-As anticipated, the number of collected trajectories decreases while the throwing time increases as the target position moves farther away.
+We collect trajectories by repeatedly solving the optimization with the Adam optimizer.
+For each $\tau \in {\cal T}_s$, 300 trajectories are optimized, yielding 12,000 candidates across 40 parameters.
+After excluding failure cases, 3,523 valid trajectories remain.
+Fig.~\ref{fig:datastat.} ({\it Left}) shows their distribution over task parameters, and Fig.~\ref{fig:datastat.} ({\it Right}) shows the mean throwing time $\eta$ as a function of the task parameters.
+As expected, fewer trajectories are obtained and $\eta$ increases as the target distance grows.

-It is important to note that there is no single method for data collection; the approach should be tailored to the user’s specific needs.
-However, our current method requires all trajectories to share the same terminal time, which is a limitation.
-We believe that exploring the use of multiple trajectories with different terminal times is an important direction for future research.